kpattaswamy/cs598-uber-eats-health-score-project/README.md

 2. `ollama-helpers/python batch_menu_run.py`
     Examine output in `prompts_with_scores.csv`

-### Nutrition Score from Uber Eats Menu Descriptions along with ingredient details from Food Data Central Branded
+### Nutrition Score from Uber Eats Menu Descriptions along with ingredient details from USDA
-1. Generate ingredients: `python batch_gen_ingredients.py`
+1. Generate ingredients for each menu item at each restaurant: `python3 batch_gen_ingredients.py`
-2. TBD
+2. Score the restaurant given the ingredient list from each menu item: `python3 score-restaurant-ingredients.py`

-3. TBD
+## Analyze Results
-4. TBD
+1. `similarity.py`